zhutuanfei/PAIO/README.md

 # PAIO
-Improving interpolation-based synthetic minority oversampling for imbalanced data learning
+Improving interpolation-based oversampling for imbalanced data learning

 This project includes a source code of PAIO.